 Selling your original artwork’s reproductions is a great way to increase your art sales and reach a broader audience.

 The stressful part of shipping artwork is that you have no control when you hand over the package.

 For the most part, all shipping services handle all packages carefully; however, there will be times when a box might become damaged.

 Use the tips outlined above to protect against any shipping damages.

-Keep in mind that there will be a lot of movement when you ship artwork in an oversized cardboard box.
-Make sure that you add extra tissue paper or bubble wrap to prevent damage inside the box.
+Remember that there will be a lot of movement when you ship artwork in an oversized cardboard box.
+Add extra tissue paper or bubble wrap to prevent damage inside the box.

-Mailing art prints safely will prevent you from losing your profits if damage occurs during shipping.
+Mailing art prints safely will prevent you from losing profits if damage occurs during shipping.